dimvar/writing/cpp-notes.md

 ### Functions

+As a useful rule of thumb, if you are writing a function that takes a Foo and only reads it, pass it by reference, instead of passing a pointer to Foo.
+Only declare an argument that has an object type, instead of a reference or a pointer, when you want to force a copy, never else.

 You can make an object callable as a function by defining the `()` operator on it, e.g.,
 ```c++